ovfkonsern/kirkenshusredirect/README.md

 # intranetredirect
-Enkel redirect 301 for tunet sharepoint site
+Enkel redirect 301 for kirkenshus.no